If you want to rock that degree and don the mortarboard, you need to learn how to paraphrase effectively.

-“The new clown will register his or her formal clown name with the official clown registry no less than ten days before and no sooner than forty-five days before the first official performance,” (Clown Association of Timbutu, 2017).
+“The new clown will register his or her formal clown name with the official clown registry no less than ten days before and no sooner than forty-five days before the first official performance” (Clown Association of Timbuktu, 2017).

 When you paraphrase material, you include all the key points but use your own words.